 Masks are an additional precaution in addition to staying home, washing your hands, social distancing, and the other guidelines you need to be following.
 A cloth mask is not likely to prevent you from receiving Covid-19, but it might help protect others if you just happen to have the illness.
 Some men and women with the disease show mild symptoms, or none at all–especially those people who are young.
 As far as we are aware, the novel coronavirus is transmitted via person-to-person touch or respiratory droplets.

-Do not place a mask on children under two years old or purchase an N95 mask or some other professional mask which may be used to assist health care workers.
-There’s still a severe lack of masks around america, and N95 masks should be earmarked for medical professionals.
+Do not place a mask on children under two years old or purchase an N95 mask or some other professional mask that may be used to assist health care workers.
+There’s still a severe lack of masks around America, and N95 masks should be earmarked for medical professionals.
 This is the reason the CDC, again, recommends you make your own cloth mask at home.

 For more detailed manuals and advice about this topic, please see MIN Alliance.